Image of two women holding mugs and walking down a hallway together

 Global: Resilient growth, but slowdown still ahead

 With the decline in energy prices, headline inflation has surpassed its highest point.
 However, in key economic regions like the eurozone and the U.S., core inflation (excluding energy and food) has remained persistent.
 This can be attributed to the gradual recovery of demand following the pandemic.
-The need for additional central bank rate hikes could potentially push GDP growth in the U.S. and eurozone into negative territory or close to it.
+The need for additional central bank rate hikes could potentially force real GDP growth in the U.S. and eurozone either to contract or at least stagnate.

 As consumer preferences pivot towards services like travel, hospitality, and events, various sectors of the economy are expected to alternate between contraction and expansion.
 While the overall economy may avoid a complete recession, certain countries, notably the U.S., may witness successive sectoral recessions as a significant aspect of the narrative in early 2024.